webdriverio/webdriverio/CONTRIBUTING.md

 ## Release New Version

 Package releases are made using Lerna's release capabilities and executed by [the technical committee](https://github.com/webdriverio/webdriverio/blob/master/GOVERNANCE.md#the-technical-committee) only.
-Before you can start please export an `GITHUB_AUTH` token into your environment in order to allow [`lerna-changelog`](https://www.npmjs.com/package/lerna-changelog#github-token) to gather data about the upcomming release and autogenerate the [CHANGELOG.md](/CHANGELOG.md).
+Before you can start please export an `GITHUB_AUTH` token into your environment in order to allow [`lerna-changelog`](https://www.npmjs.com/package/lerna-changelog#github-token) to gather data about the upcoming release and autogenerate the [CHANGELOG.md](/CHANGELOG.md).
 Go to your [personal access token](https://github.com/settings/tokens) settings page and generate such token with only having the `public_repo` field enabled.
 Then export it into your environment:

 ```sh
 export GITHUB_AUTH=...